Geographic Focus: Chicago, IL

 - What is the current state of Chicago’s arts and culture sector and how does it impact grantees’ ability to operate effectively now and in the future?

-- What is the context of local, regional or national trends for support of the arts and how should it influence future grantmaking directions?
+- What is the context of local, regional, or national trends for supporting the arts and how should it influence future grantmaking directions?

-Value of General Operating Support: The vast majority of respondents wants to continue getting general operating support and would prefer that type of grant over specific project support.
-General operating support was characterized as essential but hard to come by with only a few other local foundations providing it.
+- The vast majority of respondents want to continue receiving general operating support and would prefer this type of grant over specific project support.
 General support is viewed as a sign of trust in the organizations’ visions, capacities, and importance to the field.
-With only one exception, every grantee preferred general operating support over other program or targeted support.

-Use of Funding: Participants named a range of costs covered by the general operating support grants --- from facilities rental to staff salaries to purchase or maintenance of technology to fundraising costs.
-The benefits of this flexible funding fell into three categories: (1) being able to pay for whatever is needed; (2) used as risk capital, for example, to provide stipends to artists to create a new dance or script; and (3) used for routine costs of doing business such as accounting or marketing.
+- Participants named a range of costs covered by the general operating support grants − from facilities rental to staff salaries to purchase or maintenance of technology to fundraising costs.
+The benefits of this flexible funding fell into three categories: (1) used to pay for whatever was needed; (2) used as risk capital, for example, to provide stipends for artists to create a new dance or script; and (3) used for routine costs of doing business such as accounting or marketing.

-Changes in Funding: Public funding has decreased significantly for all types of organizations, and the economic outlook does not suggest that public dollars will go up in the near future.
-All groups expressed concerns about local and national foundations turning away from general support to more limited program support.
+- Public funding has decreased significantly for all types of organizations, and the economic outlook does not suggest that public dollars will go up in the near future.

-The Funders’ Partnership Model: By working with two foundations that had a history of funding smaller and more diverse organizations, MacArthur was able to extend its influence without adding to its staff.
-The experts interviewed agreed that the expertise of the staff at Prince and Driehaus was a particular strength of the partnership.
-Some grantees reported that a downside of the partnership is that they have little to no direct contact with the MacArthur Foundation.
+- By working with two foundations that had a history of funding smaller and more diverse organizations, MacArthur was able to extend its influence without adding to its staff.

-Suggestions for Additional Support: Grantees suggested many ways that additional financial support could be used: marketing, fundraising, board development, and/or trying new or experimental changes to improve their business models.
-Overall, funding for management staff salaries, facilities, and marketing was most difficult to find.
+- Grantees suggested many ways that additional financial support could be used: marketing, fundraising, board development, and/or trying new or experimental changes to improve their business models.